 Am I eligible for the M.Ed. program?

-You are eligible to apply for admission if you have a bachelor’s degree and a teaching license.
-Ninety-eight percent of students in the program are currently employed as K-12 teachers.
+You are eligible to apply for admission if you have a bachelor’s degree from a regionally accredited college or university and a teaching license.

 What are the requirements for the program?